selendra/abstract-account-wallet/contracts/src/README.md

 In the future, if an upgrade is required - let's say Wallet2 - we deploy the new Wallet2 contract to the network once, and have users upgrade their proxy to now point to Wallet2 as the implementation instead of Wallet.

 ## Wallet Contract

+### Creating the BaseAccount

+We can start by creating a constructor:
 ```
 import {IEntryPoint} from "account-abstraction/interfaces/IEntryPoint.sol";